formalsec/wasp/README.md

   -S ../collections-c-for-gillian/for-gillian/test-utils/ --ignore-undef
 ```

+The times in the table are the one reported by the command `time`.

 #### Table 3

-To obtain the results from Table 3 for WASP run the command
+To obtain the results from Table 3 for WASP run the following command
 (inside the directory `/home/wasp/Collections-C`):

 ```sh
 ./run.py _build/for-wasp/bugs
 ```

+These tests are supposed to return `false` since they have bugs.

 To obtain the results from Table 3 for Gillian: